navcoin/navcoin-org/content/get-involved/index.it.md

 reversed="true"
 newTab="true"
 >}}
-NavCoin Core is covered by many tests, but patches that improve test coverage are always welcome and are a great way to build familiarity with the codebase.
+Navcoin Core is covered by many tests, but patches that improve test coverage are always welcome and are a great way to build familiarity with the codebase.
 <br><br>
 Developers are strongly encouraged to write <a href="https://github.com/NAVCoin/navcoin-core/blob/master/doc/unit-tests.md" target="e" style="text-decoration:underline;">unit tests</a> for new code, and to submit new unit tests for old code.
 Unit tests can be compiled and run (assuming they weren't disabled in configure) with: make&nbsp;check.
 <br><br>